joshghent/blog/src/blog/posts/planpacer/index.md

 description: "I made a thing!
 Here is how and why I built PlanPacer"
 ---

-I launched a new microsaas - Planpacer is the easiest way to add payment plans to your app using Stripe.
+I launched a new microsaas - [PlanPacer](https://planpacer.com)!
+PlanPacer offers payment plans for Stripe.
+Allowing you to create flexible installment payments and boost your conversion rates.

 Now the elevator pitch is out the way, here is some more information about why and how I built it - as well as some musings on the advantages LLM’s can give solo founders.